msmarrow/Image-Processing/README.md

-# Image-Processing
+# PPM-Image-Processing

-# Description: Haskell program that processes PPM images and applies the following effects: grayscale, blend (two or more images), auto threshold.
+Description: Haskell program that processes PPM images and applies the following effects: grayscale, blend (two or more images), auto threshold.